Subscribe

 Oatmeal soothes itchy, irritated skin.
 If your dog struggles with eczema, oatmeal is especially beneficial, promoting moisture retention and deep hydration.
 It’s easy to make a pet-friendly oatmeal bath at home with these steps:

-• Grind plain oatmeal in your blender to make a fine powder, then pour the blend into lukewarm bath water and stir to combine.
+1. Grind plain oatmeal in your blender to make a fine powder, then pour the blend into lukewarm bath water and stir to combine.

-• After the bath is ready, bathe your pet and massage the mixture into the skin and coat, then let it sit for 10 minutes.
+2. After the bath is ready, bathe your pet and massage the mixture into the skin and coat, then let it sit for 10 minutes.

-• Afterward, rinse, dry, and brush your pet’s coat.
+3. Afterward, rinse, dry, and brush your pet’s coat.

 You can also purchase over-the-counter oatmeal-based pet shampoo options for a more convenient way to soothe your pet’s skin.
 Oatmeal baths are safe, but dogs shouldn’t drink the bath water.
 Discourage this as much as possible throughout.

-What does a shiny coat on a dog mean?
+What does a shiny dog coat mean?

 A shiny coat usually means your pet has healthy skin and a well-balanced diet.
-It can also mean that your pet is well cared for, since a shiny, well-kept coat is a sign of excellent hygiene habits such as brushing and bathing.
+It can also mean that your pet is well cared for since a shiny, well-kept coat is a sign of excellent hygiene habits such as brushing and bathing.

 What can I feed my dog for a shiny coat?